Curriculum, subjects, number of hours

 Framework curriculum timetable

-The framework curriculum timetable of the content of education sets the total number of lessons of individual educational areas per study.
-A part of this total number of hours are so called disposable hours, i.e. hours which may be devoted to any educational area.
+The framework curriculum timetable of the content of education sets the minimum number of teaching hours of individual educational areas that must be taught per study.
+A part of this total number of hours are so called disposable hours, i.e. hours which are intended to strengthen the teaching of any educational area during the creation of the school educational programme.
 The time for the work practice (or VET practice or practical training) is also set.

 According to the Analysis of School Education Programmes – 2007, the general component of education in the newly created SEPs for the courses with the Maturita examination (maturitní zkouška) (including ICT and economic subjects for non-economic courses) makes up an average of 60 % of the curriculum for courses of the M category.
 The highest proportion of the general component is in lyceum courses (77 %).
 On the other hand, for art fields it is only 34–35 %, although the total number of lessons of these courses is higher.
 For courses of the category L, the general component of education makes up 56 %.
 The time for work practice, VET practice or practical training is not included in the above mentioned data.